Robert R. Williams (politician): Mayor of Miami and recall

 He was elected Mayor of Miami on May 13, 1937.
 Williams and two other city commissioners, John W. DuBose and Ralph B. Ferguson, were charged with soliciting a bribe from Florida Power & Light.
 All three were acquitted after a few minutes of jury deliberations on November 18, 1938.
 Williams' administration drew the attention of the Florida Supreme Court when they tried to fire Miami City Clerk, Frank J Kelly.
 Kelly was reinstated and Williams and three others were held in contempt.

-A recall election against Williams, DuBose, and Ferguson finally succeeded on March 2, 1939.
+A recall election against Williams, DuBose, and Ferguson succeeded at removing them on March 2, 1939.
 The trio were known locally as the "termite administration."
 During the recall election he appointed his secretary, Anna Perry, as the first woman to serve on the Miami City Commission.
-She replaced Alexander Orr Jr who had resigned in protest of the city clerk's firing.
+She replaced Alexander Orr Jr., who had resigned in protest of the city clerk's firing.

 Later life and death

 In 1939, he opened a tire shop and promised a political "comeback."
+He ran for a seat on the Miami City Commission in 1941.

-He died on July 18, 1966.
+Williams died on July 18, 1966.